arista-eosplus/BurstMonitor/7150/README.md

    exec /usr/bin/python /persist/sys/ibm/ibm
    no shutdown
 ```
-For **IBM simAPI plugin** to work, remeber to enable eAPI on the switch:
+The **IBM simAPI plugin** requires eAPI to be enabled on the switch:
 ```
 management api http-commands
    no shutdown